Introduction to SQL Server Interview Questions

 Every time an event with a table occurs like, insert, update or delete, a batch of SQL code can be executed with an entity called Trigger.
 They are managed by DBMS.
 Triggers can also be utilized to execute a stored procedure.
 Triggers available in SQL server are listed below:

-DDL trigger: Any changes occur in the definition of any database object, it can be captured by the Data definition language trigger.
-Production and development-based environment can be controlled and managed by these triggers.
+2. DDL trigger: Any changes occur in the definition of any database object, it can be captured by the Data definition language trigger.
+Production and development-based environments can be controlled and managed by these triggers.

 Let us move to the next SQL Server Interview Questions